mohae/struct2csv/README.md

 ## TODO

-* Add support for field tag value of `-` to explicitly skip fields.
 * Add option to add names of embedded structs to the column header for its fields.
 * Add support for `interface{}`